Build a new form

 - Add fields to your form

 - Edit a field

 - Set up display rules

 - Remove a field

-- Re-arrange your fields
+- Re-arrange the fields in your form

 - Save your work

 Creating a new form is as simple as clicking a button.
 Any form can be configured to accept payment or not, depending on your account status and configuration.